 For certain of NBIA's large Institutional Account clients, NBIA offers customized multi-asset or multi-strategy investment management services that utilize the services of NBIA and its affiliates ("Multi-Asset Strategy Mandates").
-For Multi-Asset Strategy Mandates, where agreed with the client and in accordance with applicable law, NBIA could allocate the client's assets to NB Registered Funds, NB Private Funds (as defined below), and CITs sponsored or maintained by Neuberger Berman Trust Company N.A. or its affiliate ("Affiliated CITs").
+For Multi-Asset Strategy Mandates, where agreed with the client and in accordance with applicable law, NBIA could allocate the client's assets to NB Registered Funds, NB Private Funds (as defined below), CITs sponsored or maintained by Neuberger Berman Trust Company N.A. or its affiliate ("Affiliated CITs") and Third-Party Portfolio Funds (as defined below).